 - Not a great option for large, deep facial veins

-It seems that facial fillers are the true miracle skin treatment, erasing wrinkles, fine lines, dark circles and yes, even under-eye veins.
+It seems that facial fillers are the true miracle skin treatment, erasing wrinkles, fine lines, dark circles, and even under-eye veins.
 Specialists often recommend injecting Restylane or Juvederm facial fillers to provide temporary masking of under-eye veins.

 These solutions are designed to add volume to facial areas.
-Rather than eliminate the veins, they simply conceal them by plumping up the eye area and reducing shadowing, thus making the veins less visible.
-Fillers require a fair amount of maintenance, however, and the results from each treatment only last about a year.
+Rather than eliminate the veins, they simply conceal them by plumping up the eye area and reducing shadowing, making the veins less visible.
+However, fillers require a fair amount of maintenance, and the results from each treatment only last about a year.

 Unlike other treatments outlined here, this non-invasive option is not designed to correct or erase large or deep veins.
 It’s a good choice for those who have small, surface veins in the lower eyelid skin.
 With that being said, there are a few major benefits to choosing facial fillers as an under-eye vein treatment.
 Not only do injections help conceal facial veins, they also brighten up dark spots and hollow circles under the eyes.